czgaotian/learning-languages/interview/qa/behaviorQuestion.md

 ## Why should we hire you?

+## Where do you see yourself in 5 years?

+- My goal is to become a world-class programmer.
+- I have currently set a 3-5 year plan.
+This plan has several small goals, such as becoming an expert in the front-end field and a full-stack engineer, as well as learning a system-level programming language, such as Rust, which can enhance my understanding of computer fundamentals.
+- Then, I want to develop or participate in some well-known open-source projects to enhance my reputation and technical perspective.
+- The above is a more technical-oriented plan.
+In terms of work, I want to join a suitable company and grow with the company.
+While familiarizing myself with the company's business, I want to use my technology to empower the business and develop some valuable products.

 What's your expected salary/package?
 Tell me about a time when you overcame a challenge at work Tell me about a time when you had a conflict with a co-worker.